Life As a Nuclear Engineer

 - Nuclear Plant Technical Advisor

 In 2016, there was an estimated number of 17,700 jobs in the United States for Nuclear Engineer.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Nuclear Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+There will be an estimated 1,400 positions for Nuclear Engineer per year.

 The states with the most job growth for Nuclear Engineer are Nevada, Florida, and Idaho.
 Watch out if you plan on working in Alabama, Mississippi, or Minnesota.
 These states have the worst job growth for this type of profession.